1,000+ Opportunities

 Illinois MIECHV funds home visiting programs and home visiting coordinated intake in 13 communities throughout Illinois and provides vital support for the early childhood infrastructure that all state home visiting programs share.
 To learn more about MIECHV and home visiting in Illinois, visit igrowillinois. org .

-Based on current listing details, eligibility includes: Nonprofit organizations, local government agencies, and other entities providing home visiting services in Illinois.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, local government agencies, and other entities providing home visiting services in Illinois.
+Confirm the full requirements in the official notice before applying.

 The Homeless Youth Program is a grant from the Illinois Department of Human Services that funds services for homeless and at-risk youth across Illinois.
 Administered through the Office of Community and Positive Youth Development, it supports nonprofit organizations delivering shelter, outreach, and support services to young people experiencing homelessness or housing instability.
 Eligible applicants are Illinois-based nonprofits with demonstrated capacity to serve youth.
 Awards range from $100,000 to $800,000 per year under CSFA number 444-80-0711.
 This is a FY 2026 funding opportunity with an application deadline of May 21, 2025.